 Even the most familiar places sometimes hold secrets.

 In late 2016, I invited Museum Studies graduate students from the University of Maryland to visit the Lumbee Indian community of East Baltimore.
 Their visit was to include a first attempt at a walking tour of sites important to our people in the neighborhood where Lumbee first settled.
-Our day began at the Baltimore American Indian Center, which is a three-story brick rowhouse in historic Fells Point, so the Museum Studies students could visit an actual museum.
+Our day began at the Baltimore American Indian Center, which is a three-story brick rowhouse in Upper Fells Point, so the Museum Studies students could visit an actual museum.
 But when it was time to take our walk, our first stop was a Baptist church, one block south, where the Indian Center got its start nearly 50 years ago.

 Sis.
 Linda Cox, a first generation elder of the community and one of the most long-standing, enthusiastic members of both the Indian Center and the church, was the real guide.
 The tour was our idea—hers and mine— but I was there in more of a support capacity.
 As Sis.
 Linda was very excited to be leading the first tour, and maybe even more excited to share the history of the church, we spent more time in front of South Broadway Baptist than anywhere else.

 As time passed and lunchtime loomed and it seemed the rest of our tour stops would go unvisited, I encouraged the group to head back “up” the street, toward the next site of significance we had discussed, the old Indian Center daycare/senior citizens building on Lombard.
 But we didn’t make it more than a few feet before Sis.
 Linda yelled, “Wait!
 Don’t you want to tell them about the store?”
 I was dumbfounded.
 “What store?”
 I asked.
 I saw a Central American restaurant and an alleyway.
 Well, Sis.
 Linda had to tell all of us about the Indian store that once was because it was either gone before my time, or faded from my childhood memories.